A simple frame loom is a FANTASTIC piece of equipment to have in your studio. They are versatile, portable, and easy to store.

 - Cons of a simple loom

-- The best weaving loom for beginners
+- The best weaving loom for beginners?

 What is a simple frame loom?

-Any loom made from a frame that does not use notches, nails, or any other method to hold and space your warp.
+A simple frame loom is any loom made from a frame that does not use notches, nails, or any other method to hold and space your warp.

 Simple.